Send to a friend

 “When World Bank economists calculated the data,” he says, “[they found] the most cost-effective of all against high-burden diseases was handwashing with soap.”

 Mahmud says his research highlights the importance of hand hygiene in WASH, a set of UN and other international programmes focusing on improving water, sanitation and hygiene.
 “We believe that these programmes should prioritise handwashing and nail clipping,” he says.
-But Carolien van der Voorden, a programme officer at the UN-hosted Water Supply and Sanitation Collaborative Council, says large handwashing programmes only work when they change habits, which is difficult to maintain.

 “There aren’t that many effective programmes for achieving sustainable behaviour change,” she says.